 Trucking companies are required to keep log books for six months following an accident.
 If it can be proven that the driver was fatigued at the time of the accident and the trucking company was aware of it, multiple parties could be held liable for the crash.

 If you were involved in a truck accident, strive to collect as much truck accident evidence as possible to defend your case.
 That is why gaining access of the log book may help you recover damages.
-A Peachtree City truck accident lawyer at the Law Offices of Shane Smith will give your case the attention it deserves.
+A Peachtree City truck accident lawyer at Shane Smith Law will give your case the attention it deserves.
 Call today at 1-770-487-8999 and download our free booklet, 10 Mistakes That Can Ruin Your Georgia Wreck Case.